 The fee for service is $125 per 50-minute individual therapy session.
-The fee for service is $ 45 per person, per 90-minute group therapy session.
+The fee for group therapy (when offered) is $ 45 per person, per 90-minute group therapy session.
 The fee for service is $180 per 80-minute individual session.
 Phone sessions and emergency contacts over 10 minutes are billed at the same rate as an individual therapy session.
 If you need a letter or report to be written for your doctor or attorney, my fee is $75.00.
 No-show fee: $75 for sessions canceled with less than a 24-hour notice.
 Court Appearances: $200 per hour, with a 2-hour minimum.

 What kind of evaluation do you do?

 When you choose therapy, I will first need to do a biopsychosocial assessment and I may request records from past therapists and doctors if needed.
 This assessment will collect the information you tell me about your health, your childhood upbringing, and your sociocultural factors.
 We will look at your strengths and weaknesses.
-I may also have you complete short (1-2 page) questionnaires to assess for depression, anxiety, traumatic stress, substance abuse, and more.
+I may also have you complete short (1-2 page) questionnaires (as indicated) to assess for depression, anxiety, traumatic stress, substance abuse, and more.
 I do not want to give you treatment without first knowing your medical history and your story.